Is it Possible to get Implants with Gum Disease?

 Your teeth play a vital role in your general well being.
-Our prime goal is to save your natural teeth at all costs.
+Our usual goal is to save your natural teeth at all costs.
 However, gum disease and periodontal disease weakens your teeth if proper cleaning and tooth brushing is not maintained.
 Teeth are held in position with the help of special natural fibers or ligaments.
-These periodontal ligaments surround your teeth from all sides and help in chewing & biting food.
-When gum disease starts, it can be cured with the help of simple cleaning of teeth at the dental office but if it progresses and involves periodontal ligaments to the extent that bone around teeth comes under danger, it is wiser to remove diseased teeth and place dental implants.
+These periodontal ligaments surround your teeth from all sides and help in chewing and biting food.
+When gum disease starts, it can be stopped with the help of simple treatments.
+But if gum disease progresses and involves ligaments and lots of bone support around teeth, it is wiser to remove diseased teeth and place dental implants.

 What is the importance of socket bone in the future success of dental implants?

-Healthy socket bone is of prime importance for getting successful dental implants as replacement of your lost natural teeth.
+Healthy socket bone is of prime importance for getting successful dental implants as replacements for natural teeth.
 It is the socket bone which will cover the dental implant and hold it for life.
 It is the socket bone which will make a biological connection and grows inside the spaces around dental implants.
 No periodontal ligaments are present around dental implants.
-Socket bone preservation will ensure future success of dental implant as well restoration of your smiles, eating, chewing, biting and all functions of teeth.
+Socket bone preservation will ensure future success of dental implants and restoration of your smiles, eating, chewing, biting and all functions of teeth.
 If you lose this important bone, you may never be able to get implants.

 If your dental health care provider examines your teeth and tells you that periodontal disease has progressed to the extent that its outcome is hopeless, then you should definitely opt for removal of such teeth.
 This is very important as diseased periodontal ligaments will start to damage the bone tissues around the diseased teeth and it will become difficult to get successful dental implants in future.